Fischer-Jacobsen-Clouston Syndrome

 Diagnostic Tests for Fischer-Jacobsen-Clouston Syndrome

-Diagnosing HED typically involves a combination of clinical assessments and genetic testing.
+Diagnosing HED typically involves a combination of assessments and genetic testing.
 Here are some diagnostic tests and methods used:

 1. Physical Examination: A doctor will examine the individual’s skin, hair, nails, and sweat glands.